 Scouting is a multi-layered organization with the National BSA Organization at the top and the individual scout units at the base.
-Between the national organization are the councils and within each council are districts.
+Councils are chartered by the National organization and each council is divided into districts.
 A district usually services a small geographical area.

 Northern Trail district is part of the Circle Ten Council and covers the same area as the Richardson Independent School District.
 The district team is made up of volunteers and usually one professional scouter.

 The primary role of the district is to provide direct support to units with advice, training and district wide events for scouts, leaders and families.
 More details about our district may be found here.

 The newsletter is the best way to keep abreast of the upcoming activities and opportunities for scouting in the district.
 We send out a newsletter once a week with occasional special emails when necessary.
 Sign up here.

 Sometimes it can be difficult to find the information you are looking for.
 Don't panic, we have volunteers and professionals alike who are anxious to help you.
 If you get stuck and can't find the answers, stop and ask!
 You can send the webmaster an email firstname.lastname@example.org and get an answer or be directed to someone who can help you.

 We have a team of scouting veterans called commissioners.
 They are led by the district commissioner.
 Every scout unit has an assigned commissioner, You can find contact information for your commissioner here.
 A commissioner is ready to provide answers to questions and advice about how to make your unit thrive.
 Don't hesitate to send an email to him or her.
 If you don't hear back, email the district commissioner.